The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 The Same Shape, Every Time

 Google's DORA 2026 ROI of AI-Assisted Software Development report bakes the dip into its public calculator as a parameter — j_curve_drop=0.15, j_curve_duration=3.
-Fifteen percent productivity drop across the first three months.
-That single assumption, applied honestly, still yields a 39% first-year ROI and an 8-month payback in DORA's model.
+A 15% drop for three months, applied honestly, still yields a 39% first-year ROI and an 8-month payback.
 The dip is a line item.
-The DORA team's verdict on what actually goes wrong is the sentence to memorise:
+DORA's verdict on what goes wrong is the sentence to memorise:

 "Initiatives often fail not because the technology is flawed but because leadership misinterprets this learning phase as a failure and pulls funding during the inevitable dip."

-The case studies say the same thing in different time constants.
-Box ran a structured peer-mentorship programme — power users paired one hour a week with newer adopters — and in six weeks lifted Cursor usage by 75% and power users by 25% on the path to more than 85% daily adoption across 800+ engineers.
-Spotify began investigating background coding agents in February 2024.
-By November 2025, Honk had merged more than 1,500 agent-created PRs into production.
-Twenty-one months.
-Three engineering blog posts on context engineering and feedback-loop reliability published while the system was scaling.
-Goldman Sachs invested months of intensive preparation before fleet-wide Devin deployment, targeting a 3–4× productivity step-change according to CIO Marco Argenti.
+The case studies say the same thing at different time constants.
+Box paired power users one hour a week with newer adopters and in six weeks lifted Cursor usage by 75% toward 85%+ daily adoption across 800+ engineers.
+Spotify started investigating background coding agents in February 2024; twenty-one months later Honk had merged more than 1,500 agent-created PRs into production.
+Goldman Sachs spent months of intensive preparation before fleet-wide Devin deployment, targeting a 3–4× step-change per CIO Marco Argenti.

-Six weeks.
-Twenty-one months.
-Months of embedded preparation.
 Different scales, same shape.
-Every one of these organisations rode through a measurable dip.
-The ones who bought the J-curve as a line item came out the other side.
-The strongest evidence the right arm exists may be METR's own February 2026 follow-up: the slowdown narrowed to −4% with the confidence interval now crossing into positive territory, and 30–50% of developers refused to submit tasks that required working without AI.
-The selection bias makes the number unreliable.
+Every one rode through a measurable dip, and the ones who bought the J-curve as a line item came out the other side.
+The strongest evidence the right arm exists may be METR's own February 2026 follow-up: the slowdown narrowed to −4% with the confidence interval crossing into positive territory, and 30–50% of developers refused tasks that required working without AI.
+Selection bias makes the number unreliable.
 The refusal is the story.

 But knowing the dip exists doesn't help if you're measuring the wrong things at the bottom of it.